direnakkoc/gryffindor/README.md

 <!-- About The Project -->
 ## About The Project

-It project is using Module Camera.
+This project is using the Camera Module.
 The design is based on the movie Harry Potter.
-The layout consist in four pages on javascript.
-The root/ index has three buttons.
-It allows the user choose three options:
+The layout consists of four pages on javascript.
+The index has three buttons that allow a user to choose three options:

 1. About us (Information about the team)
-2. Take a photo (Module Camera)
+2. Camera (Take a photo and file them in the Album)
 3. Album (Photos taken by the Camera)

 <!-- Photos of the Components -->